The incredible and strange world of 1970s true-crime inspired exploitation outsider cinema.

 The idea that someone might shoot a low-budget movie based on a true crime case in order to help catch the killer seems the stuff of fantasy – or at least some desperate justification from a producer pulled up for his lack of taste in exploiting a criminal case while the killer is still at large.
-Yet that seems to have been a genuine idea behind The Zodiac Killer, an extraordinary slice of outsider filmmaking that genuinely set out to catch the Zodiac when it was shown in San Francisco.
-Given that the Zodiac had shown himself to be a touch attention hungry (writing letters to the press, demanding people wear Zodiac button badges), it was a reasonable assumption that he wouldn’t be able to resist catching a film about himself, and a convoluted system involving a written contest to win a motorcycle in the theatre lobby was set up in the hope of flushing him out.
+Yet that seems to have been a genuine idea behind The Zodiac Killer, an extraordinary slice of outsider filmmaking that actually set out to catch the Zodiac when it was shown in San Francisco.
+Given that the Zodiac had shown himself to be a touch attention-hungry and egotistical (writing letters to the press, demanding people wear Zodiac button badges), it was a reasonable assumption that he wouldn’t be able to resist catching a film about himself, and a convoluted system involving a written contest to win a motorcycle in the theatre lobby was set up in the hope of flushing him out.
 Clearly, it didn’t succeed, even if there is a strong chance that director Tom Hanson actually did run into the Zodiac at the screening; to this day, it remains one of the great unsolved serial killer cases, and one of the most intriguing.

 The plot – if I can call it that – has an escaped mental patient called Harvey who kills a few people and then breaks into a student dorm – handily, for the thrifty filmmakers, one mostly empty for spring break.
 The police, headed by hunky speedboat-driving Claude Seltzer, are in pursuit – though they seem a touch relaxed about things, even though the mad killer has offed Seltzer’s doctor girlfriend in his escape.